animator/learn-python/contrib/machine-learning/Principal Component Analysis .md

    ```

 2. **Covariance Matrix Computation**:
-   - Compute the covariance matrix to understand how the variables in the dataset are varying from the mean with respect to each other.
+   - Compute the covariance matrix to understand how the variables in the dataset vary from the mean with respect to each other.

    ```python
    covariance_matrix = np.cov(X_scaled.T)